LucyGoosey/vBulletin-Discord-Bot/README.md

 message_format = {post_title} - {post_preview}
 ```

-If you have newlines in your message format you will need to add a tab at the beginning of the line for the config file to corretly parse:
+If you have newlines in your message format you will need to add a tab at the beginning of the line for the config file to correctly parse:

 Good:
 ```